daysofwonder/asmodeenet_sso_js/README.md

 ##### Sign in

-After this moment you could try to Sign in with the method signIn which take 1 parmeter, an object with 2 entries success and error callbacks.
-Both are optionals
+After this moment you could try to Sign in with the method signIn which take 1 parameter, an object with following entries:

+ * success callback
+ * error callback
+ * width of the popup (default: 475px)
+ * height of the popup (default: 500px)

+ All are optionals.

 ```javascript
 GamifyDigital.signIn({